Smart-Wheelchair-RRC/DockerForDevelopment/README.md

 | `-t` | `ghcr.io/smart-wheelchair-rrc/<image_name>:<tag>` | `ghcr.io/smart-wheelchair-rrc/humble:v3.0` | Tags the image with the specified name and version tag. |
 | `-f` | `<path/to/Dockerfile>` | `ROS2/AMD64x86/humble/Dockerfile` | Specifies the path to the Dockerfile to use for building the image. |
 |  | `<build_context>` | `ROS2/AMD64x86/humble` | The build context, which is the directory containing the Dockerfile and any other files needed for the build. |

+### Recommendations for tagging images
+Suggestions for filling in the SemVer version tag.

+Let us assume that the latest image before you start working is `v3.14`.
+Therefore, the next image you target to release will be `v3.15`.

+However, the CI/CD workflow requires that you tag every commit where you want to build an image AND GitHub requires commit tags to be unique.
+If you wish to use the online builds to test your changes, you can use the `dev*` tags.
+For example, you can tag your commit as `dev3.15.0` or `dev3.15.1`.
+This way, you can test your changes without affecting the main versioning scheme.

+When you are ready to release the next version, (most likely a merge commit), you can tag it as `v3.15.0` or `v3.15`.
+This will trigger the CI/CD workflow to build the image with the correct version tag.

 ## Acknowledgements